abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

         actions: []
         type: feature_item
         image: images/2.jpg
-      - title: Business design
-        content: >
-          iterative strategy, focusing on real outcomes for residents, businesses,  visitors and  staff.

-          focusing not on show-off technology and futuristic promises, but on the solid building blocks of a modern public sector organisation which uses digital technology as a means to better serve the public and meet its mission, not as an end in itself.
-        image_alt: lorem-ipsum
-        actions: []
-        type: feature_item
-        image: images/12.jpg
       - title: Transformation programme set-up
         content: >
           with smart use of data at the heart. whilst staying secure